thomad74/gatorgrouper/README.md

 ## Problems or Praise

-If you have any problems with installing or using GatorGrouper, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
+If you have any problems with installing or using GatorGrouper, please create an issue associated with this Git repository using the "Issues" link at the top of this site.
 The contributors to GatorGrouper will do all that they can to resolve your issue and ensure that the entire tool works well in your